-There are a lot of vendor recipes in Path of Exile and remembering most of them are challenging.
-I am, however, pretty surprised about the amount of people who do not know about this particular recipe.
-It works similarly to chaos recipe, but with influenced items and instead of Chaos Orbs, it gives 2 Exalted Shards for identified set of influenced items and 4 Exalted Shards for a set of unidentified items.
+There are a lot of vendor recipes in Path of Exile and remembering most of them is challenging.
+I am, however, pretty surprised about the number of people who do not know about this particular recipe.
+It works similarly to chaos recipe, but with influenced items, and instead of Chaos Orbs, it gives 2 Exalted Shards for an identified set of influenced items and 4 Exalted Shards for a set of unidentified items.

 So, the recipe works as follows – you need to sell a set of items of the same influence, each item from its own slot to the vendor.

-Example: 1 Shaper influenced 2-handed weapon (or 1 Shaper influenced one handed weapon and 1 Shaper influenced shield or 2 Shaper influenced 1 handed weapons), 1 Shaper influenced body armour, 1 Shaper influenced gloves, 1 Shaper influenced boots, 1 Shaper influenced helmet, 1 Shaper influenced amulet, 2 Shaper influenced rings and 1 Shaper influenced belt.
+Example: 1 Shaper influenced 2-handed weapon (or 1 Shaper influenced one-handed weapon and 1 Shaper influenced shield or 2 Shaper influenced 1 handed weapons), 1 Shaper influenced body armor, 1 Shaper influenced gloves, 1 Shaper influenced boots, 1 Shaper influenced helmet, 1 Shaper influenced amulet, 2 Shaper influenced rings and 1 Shaper influenced belt.

-To source the items, collect them yourself and store them in the bank or check Path of Exile trade site, since people might be selling unidentified items with influence for as little as 1 chaos.
+To source the items, collect them yourself and store them in the bank or check the Path of Exile trade site since people might be selling unidentified items with influence for as little as 1 chaos.

 Depending on the price of the Exalted orb, 1 recipe like this can yield you 20 – 40 Chaos Orbs when you convert the shards into Chaos Orbs.